omarcho/flexherotabletui/README.md

 ----------

 * [ComboBoxButton] work's as the old-know PromptButton of Flex 3.
 It's a button that display a list on a modal pop-up.
+* [Treemap] a very simple and ligthway heatmap mobile optimized.
 * Etc....